Parent and Player Resources

 Proper equipment is essential for player safety when participating in any sport.
 Hockey is no exception.
 It is also essential that the equipment fit is correct to ensure the proper level of protection is achieved.
 Click on the following links for help.

-OMHA REQUIRED EQUIPMENT - The proper way to wear your neck guard, chin strap, goalie dangler and mouthguard
+OMHA Required Equipment for Hockey - The proper way to wear your neck guard, chin strap, goalie dangler and mouthguard

 Ensuring safety on the ice is priority, and proper fitting equipment plays a critical role in player safety.
 Three important factors should be stressed when evaluating hockey equipment: